Maria Walsh (politician): Political career

-2019 European Parliament election
+European Parliament elections

 Walsh first entered electoral politics in the 2019 European Parliament election.
-During the campaign a website "designed to look like a campaign site in favour of Walsh's candidacy" was set up to oppose her campaign and " 'the homosexual lifestyle' ".
+During the campaign a website 'designed to look like a campaign site in favour of Walsh's candidacy' was set up to oppose her campaign and 'the homosexual lifestyle'.
 The website broadcast ads on Google and Facebook.
 After Fine Gael requested that both Google and Facebook remove the ads, Facebook refused to do so, professing that the ads 'did not break community standards'.
 Despite this, Walsh was elected in that election as an MEP from Midlands–North-West constituency as a member of Fine Gael and of the European People's Party.
 She was the third of four successful candidates; Walsh placed behind her Fine Gael colleague Mairead McGuinness and Independent Luke "Ming" Flanagan, and ahead of Sinn Féin's Matt Carthy.
 Unlike Walsh, the other three successful candidates were already sitting MEPs for the constituency.

+Walsh was re-elected in the 2024 European Parliament election, receiving 71,476 (10.5%) of the first preference votes.

 In the European Parliament

 In October 2019, Walsh, alongside fellow members of Fine Gael Mairead McGuinness, Frances Fitzgerald and Seán Kelly, voted against an EU resolution to increase the number of vessels providing search and rescue missions in the Mediterranean.
 Walsh said she did in fact support more search and rescue missions in the Mediterranean but cited an amendment inserted into the resolution which would have mandated that radar information would be shared among all vessels in the Mediterranean, a provision that Walsh suggested would backfire by tipping-off human smugglers, helping them avoid the authorities.
 The resolution was rejected by a margin of two votes.

 As a dual US-Irish citizen, Walsh was entitled to vote in the 2020 US Presidential election, and did so, casting her vote for Joe Biden.

 In February 2020, Walsh broke with European People's Party (the European Parliamentary party of which Fine Gael is a member) ranks to support a veto on the construction of a number of energy production projects across Europe which included 55 fossil fuel projects.
 Walsh was one of only three EPP members to do so.
 One of the 55 fuel projects in question is a Liquefied natural gas station at Ballylongford in County Kerry, which critics suggest could be used to bring imported fracked gas into Ireland from the US and Canada.
 Outlining the reasons behind her vote, Walsh underlined her opposition to fracking.
-The veto did not pass, but fellow Irish MEPs such as the Green Party's Ciaran Cuffe praised her for her actions.
+The veto did not pass, but fellow Irish MEPs such as the Green Party's Ciarán Cuffe praised her for her actions.